 A Participant that is not satisfied with the decision of the CSD regarding any complaints submitted against the CSD, may refer the matter to the Registrar.

-Where a participant believes a potential or actual conflict of interest exists, the participant may report such potential or actual conflict of interest in writing to the Controlling Body and the Controlling Body must then act in accordance with rule 2.5.2.
+Where a participant believes a potential or actual conflict of interest exists, the participant may report such potential or actual conflict of interest in writing to the Controlling Body.

 FEES AND CHARGES

-The Controlling Body may from time to time determine fees and charges to be paid by Participants, Issuers and other persons as stipulated by depository directive.
+The Controlling Body may from time to time determine fees and charges to be paid by Participants, Issuers and other persons as stipulated by the fee schedule.

 The Controlling Body must, within 60 (sixty) days, prior to the imposition of fees or charges, notify Participants, Issuers and other persons of the applicable fees and charges.